nosqlbench/nosqlbench/docs/services/docs/markdown/02_getting_started/02_running.md

 Let's break down each of those command line options.

-`start` tells DSBench to start an activity.
+`start` tells nosqlbench to start an activity.

 `type=...` is used to specify the activity type.
-In this case we are using `cql`, which tells DSBench to use the DataStax Java Driver and execute CQL statements against a database.
+In this case we are using `cql`, which tells nosqlbench to use the DataStax Java Driver and execute CQL statements against a database.

 `yaml=...` is used to specify the yaml file that defines the activity.
 All activities require a yaml in which you configure things such as data bindings and CQL statements, but don't worry about those details right now.

-In this example, we use `baselines/cql-keyvalue` which is a pre-built workload that is packaged with DSBench.
+In this example, we use `baselines/cql-keyvalue` which is a pre-built workload that is packaged with nosqlbench.

-`tags=phase:schema` tells DSBench to run the yaml block that has the `phase:schema` defined as one of its tags.
+`tags=phase:schema` tells nosqlbench to run the yaml block that has the `phase:schema` defined as one of its tags.

 In this example, that is the DDL portion of the `baselines/cql-keyvalue` workload.

-`host=...` tells DSBench how to connect to your database, only one host is necessary.
+`host=...` tells nosqlbench how to connect to your database, only one host is necessary.

 If you like, you can verify the result of this command by decribing your keyspace in cqlsh or DataStax Studio with `DESCRIBE KEYSPACE baselines`.